gravity182/homeserver/Installation.md

 Great.
 Now your indexers will be automatically synced to Radarr and Sonarr.
 This is the time to add some other indexers of your liking before moving on.

 For detailed info refer to the [Trash Guides](https://trash-guides.info/Prowlarr/) and official [Servarr Wiki](https://wiki.servarr.com/en/prowlarr).

 ---

+## Plex

+Available at `plex.<domain>.<tld>`.

+### Setup

+Go to `https://plex.<domain>.<tld>/web` and carry out the initial setup.

+Now we need to configure the Plex instance properly.
+I'll redirect you to *TRaSH Guides*, the awesome resource which covers the whole *arr stack and popular torrent/usenet downloaders.
+I can't appreciate it enough how much it helped me initially.

+Follow this guide - [Trash Guides#Suggested Plex Media Server Settings](https://trash-guides.info/Plex/Tips/Plex-media-server/).
+Note that some settings might be missing if you don't have an active Plex Pass subscription.

+Ensure that you've set up the libraries as follows:
+1. Movies:
+    - Scanner: `Plex Movie`
+    - Agent: `Plex Movie`
+    - Folders: `/data/library/movies`
+2. TV Shows:
+    - Scanner: `Plex TV Series`
+    - Agent: `Plex Series`
+    - Folders: `/data/library/tv`

+---

+## Jellyfin

+Available at `jellyfin.<domain>.<tld>`.

+See the official docs at <https://jellyfin.org/docs/>.

+---